KevinCoble/AIToolbox/README.md

         policy iteration
         fitted value iteration for continuous state MDPs - uses Linear Regression class for fit (see my MDPRobot project on github for an example use)

+    Gaussians
+        Single variable
+        Multivariate - with full covariance matrix or diagonal only

+    Mixture Of Gaussians
+        Learn density function of a mixture of gaussians from data EM algorithm to converge model with data

 ## License